MoienTajik/moientajik.github.io/content/posts/2019-01-21-MediatR-Part-1/index.md

 description: "This series explores the implementation of the CQRS design pattern using the MediatR library."
 imageUrl: "/Mediator.jpg"
 weight: 1
+summary: "This article dives into the implementation of the **CQRS** design pattern using the MediatR library in .NET, simplifying its complexity.
+It explains the division of application methods into `Command` and `Query` functions, highlighting the benefits of this separation for technology choice and scalability.
+The piece also touches on the concept of events and **Event Sourcing**, showcasing their roles in maintaining system states and facilitating troubleshooting.
+The use of the **Event Store** database for implementing Event Sourcing is briefly introduced, offering a comprehensive view of the CQRS pattern and its practical application."
 ---

 {{< customImg src="Mediator.jpg" width="400px" >}}